 Can listening devices be detected?

 Generally speaking, they can be detected.
 While there are a few esoteric exceptions to the types of listening devices the average person is likely to encounter, all are detectable.
 It is just a matter of combining a few detection techniques, with some knowledge of what types of devices might be used to eavesdrop on you.

 Start with what made you suspicious in the first place.
 It was probably someone who knew something they should not have known.
 Just a coincidence?
 Check.

 One easy test is to make pretend phone calls from various rooms in your house.
 Say something interesting that would cause your eavesdropping suspect to say or do something in reaction to hearing it.

-If their reaction is quick they may be listening—in real-time—using a radio transmitter or hidden cell phone.
-Delayed reactions may indicated a hidden voice recorder which has to be retrieved and reviewed periodically.
-Either way, you have narrowed your search to a particular room or area, and you have an idea of what type of device you might find.
+If their reaction is quick they may be listening- in real-time -using a radio transmitter or hidden cell phone.
+Delayed reactions may indicate a hidden voice recorder which has to be retrieved and reviewed periodically.
+Either way, you have narrowed your search to a particular room or area, and you have an idea of what type of listening device you might find.
 Now that you know how testing can help you, think up additional tests to cover other situations.

 Conduct your tests several times.
 Once you have elicited three or more positive reactions you will know for certain it is audio eavesdropping and not just coincidence.

 Next step… You need to identify the types of bugging devices amateur eavesdroppers use.
 These searches on Amazon and eBay are instant education.

 Instead of blocking out a listening device, finding it should be your first choice.
 Once you do that you can remove it, or if you want to leave it in place knowing where it is makes blocking it easier.
 Once blocked the eavesdropper may return to fix it and you can catch them using your hidden camera.